abhishekarya1/DSA-2k23/basics.md

-- Pattern 22: iterate on each element and replace with `(n - minimum distance from any of the 4 edges)`
+- Pattern 22: total colums = rows = 2\*n - 1, iterate on each element and replace with `(n - minimum distance from any of the 4 edges)`
 - Pascal's Triangle:
   - use jagged arrays
   - use `nCr` recursive approach